 Look, I know Renee lives an “alternative” lifestyle, shall we say.
 But as a heterosexual woman I really don’t want to see that!

 Oh, and I almost forgot my third favorite Cobblepot moment – the ending.

-Seriously, that last minute and a half was a holy blankety-blank-blank moment for me.
+Seriously, that last minute and a half was a holy blankety-blank-blank moment.
 I was not expecting Oswald to show up and he would have been my absolute last guess at who was at Jim’s door.
-In fact, I figured he’d try to stay away from Jim, so I was totally floored by this.
-It really makes me wonder what on earth he could have up his sleeves (other than possibly some sharp instruments) and how he plans to use Jim or who he’s going to pit Jim against to advance his future kingdom’s cause.
+In fact, I figured he’d try to stay away from Jim, so I was totally floored.
+It really makes me wonder what on earth he could have up his sleeves (other than possibly sharp instruments) and how he plans to use Jim or who he’s going to pit Jim against to advance his future kingdom’s cause.